 After the manuals, another important series of papers in a similar vein appeared in the Bell System Technical Journal, July-August 1978.
-This special issue - part 2 of the July-August 1978 issue [1978a] - is often referred to as "the blue book" for its blue binding (though all issues of the BSTJ from this time period were blue).
-The magazine is now called Bell Labs Technical Journal and did another special issue on UNIX in October, 1984[1984a].
+This special issue - part 2 of the July-August 1978 issue - is often referred to as "the blue book" for its blue binding.
+(In reality all issues of the BSTJ from this time period are blue, so the handle is a bit misleading.)
+The magazine is now called Bell Labs Technical Journal and did another special issue on UNIX in October, 1984.
 This issue is must reading for the serious UNIXophile.

-Many of the technical reports from Research are published as Computing Science Technical Reports (CSTRs); those still in print are available from Bell Labs and some of them can be found on the World-Wide Web, at http://www.cs.bell-labs.com/cm/cs/cstr.html currently.
+Many of the technical reports from Research are published as Computer Science Technical Reports (CSTRs); those still in print are available from AT&T Bell Labs.

 Brian Kernighan has co-written several books containing interesting historical details.
-We quote later from Software Tools [Kern1976a], a book he wrote with P. J. Plauger, and The UNIX Programming Environment [Kern1984a] written with Rob Pike.
+We quote later from Software Tools, a book he wrote with P. J. Plauger, and The UNIX Programming Environment written with Rob Pike.